ondrej33/hctl-model-checker/src/testing/README.md

 There are two types of automated tests:
-1. Test whether evaluating few large models and formulae result in expected number of states:
+1. Test whether evaluating coloured benchmarks models and formulae result in expected number of states:
     ```
     python3 testing_automatic.py
     ```